bio-raum/FooDMe2/docs/usage.md

 #### `--cutadapt_options` [ default = "" ]
 Any additional options you feel should be passed to Cutadapt.
 Use at your own risk.

-#### `--primers_fa` [ default = null ]
-Your primer sequences in FASTA format.
-There is no need to provide reverse-complemented sequences here if you wish to use `--cutadapt_trim_3p`, since the pipeline will do that automatically.
-If the primers in this file contain degenerate bases, the pipeline will automatically disambiguate them.

-This option requires that you also specify a valid gene name (see above) so that the pipeline knows which database to use for taxonomic profiling.